 What do insurers mean when they talk about ‘valuables’?

 When insurers refer to ‘valuables’ they generally mean items such as pictures and other works of art, items of gold, silver or any other precious metal, jewellery, furs and stamp, coin or medal collections.

 Domestic emergency cover provides immediate assistance for a number of domestic emergencies.
 ‘Emergency’ situations could include, for example, the breakdown of your main heating supply, plumbing and drainage problems, loss of domestic power supply, and damage to the roof.
 This cover may cost extra; however, many insurers provide this as standard.

 Many insurers offer cover for family members’ belongings if they’re kept within temporary accommodation at university.
 Sometimes this is standard to the policy but can be an additional cost with many.

-What are buildings or contents pairs, sets and suites?
+What are pairs, sets and suites?

 This typically gives you the option to upgrade your cover to ensure that if part of a pair, set or suite is damaged, lost or stolen, the insurer will pay the cost of replacing any undamaged items if they cannot be matched.
 Under the buildings section this would cover your bathroom and kitchen.
 The contents section will include items such as a three piece suite or dining room furniture.